 Ease of Use

-My biggest pet-peeve with any small appliance is small, overlooked details that could have made my life easier.
-As a recovering perfectionist, nothing irritates me more than some small, unnecessary struggle that frustrates me.
+My biggest pet peeves with any small kitchen appliance are the overlooked details that could have made my life easier.
+As a recovering perfectionist, nothing irritates me more than a small, unnecessary struggle that frustrates me.
 Such is the case with the basket and cradle of the Power Air Fryer XL.
-In order to slide the basket into the unit, you must lift the basket and find the perfect angle, ort the basket simply will not lock into place.
-Though this may seem like a small-scale issue, having to try three or four times to slide the basket into place while trying to manage side dishes on the stove or in the oven can make a small-scale issue a large-scale frustration when the potatoes boil over on the stove top.
+In order to slide the basket into the unit, you must lift the basket and find the perfect angle, or the basket simply will not lock into place.
+Though this may seem like a minor issue, having to try three or four times to slide the basket into place while also managing side dishes on the stove or in the oven can make a small-scale issue a large-scale frustration when the potatoes boil over on the stove top.

 In addition, I found the digital touchscreen overly sensitive and more difficult to use than similar features on other brands.
 While the digital screen may seem sleek and modern at first, it took me several uses to finally get the hang of how to adjust the temperature and times.